Hoyasumii/avengers-endgame/README.md

 QUILL: Quail?

 THOR: –insecurities in there.
 Okay?
-I'm merely t
+I'm merely tr